hantsy/hantsy.github.io/content/tutorials/jakartaee10.md

 description: "Jakarta EE 10 was released finally on September 2022, it is a big update since Eclipse Foundation hands over the development work from Oracle."
 ---

-Migrating to Jakarta EE 10
+Jakarta EE 10 was released finally on September 2022, it is a big update since Eclipse Foundation hands over the development work from Oracle.